Back Door Man: The Doors version

 The Doors recorded "Back Door Man" for their 1967 self-titled debut album.
-Doors' guitarist Robby Krieger introduced the other members of the group to a blues rock adaptation of version of the song recorded by John Hammond Jr. for his 1964 album Big City Blues.
+Doors' guitarist Robby Krieger introduced the other members of the group to a blues rock adaptation of the song recorded by John Hammond Jr. for his 1964 album Big City Blues.
 The Doors' version also incorporates elements of psychedelic blues and hard rock.
 Drummer John Densmore described it as a song that is "deeply sexual and got everyone moving."

 Unlike Howlin' Wolf's one-chord arrangement, the Doors utilize a different approach.
 Critic Bill Janovitz described it as a "thumping rhythmic approach.
-They vary the chords in a 12-bar blues arrangement, which serves as a great tension-and-release pattern."
+They vary the chords in a 12-bar blues arrangement, which serves as a great tension-and-release pattern".
+Jim Morrison also supplied some of his own lyrics and only used two of Dixon's verses from Howlin' Wolf's original.

-Jim Morrison provides the vocal, backed by Ray Manzarek on keyboards, Krieger on guitar, and Densmore on drums.
+Morrison provides the vocal, backed by Ray Manzarek on keyboards and piano, Krieger on guitar, and Densmore on drums.
 Krieger asserts that he played bass guitar for the recording.
 A live recording of the song appears as a part of a medley, on the Doors' live album Absolutely Live (1970).